 There is nothing to stop you from pursuing both a claim against your employer and a CICA assault at work claim if you wish.
 However, you will not be compensated twice for the same loss.

 If you recover injury compensation from CICA, and later receive compensation through a claim against your employer, you will have to repay CICA the appropriate amount.
 Likewise, if these events happen in the opposite order, CICA may withhold or reduce any compensation they award, depending on any pay out you have already received from your Personal Injury claim.

 Making a CICA Assault at Work claim

 It may be that your employer cannot be held responsible for your injuries, or you would prefer not to claim against them.
-Another option open to people who have been injured through an assault at work is to claim compensation from the CICA.
+Another option open to people who have been injured through an assault at work is to claim compensation from CICA.

-To make a claim to the CICA for an assault at work, you must have suffered a physical or psychological injury as a direct result of violent crime.
+To make a claim to CICA for an assault at work, you must have suffered a physical or psychological injury as a direct result of violent crime.
 This can also include some situations in which if you were injured whilst trying help the police or prevent a crime from happening.

 For these purposes, ‘violent crime’ covers:

 - Other violent behaviour which causes physical injury